Coderdotnew/intro_web_apps_dgm/04_class/01_loops_intro/README.md

     counter
 end

-return_value # call the method here
+# call the method below
+return_value
 #=> 10
 ```
 - Our return value in this case is `10`, which is the last value in the loop iteration.
-Though the loop executes integers `1` through `9` as well, it only returns the last value executed in the loop
+Though the loop executes integers `1` through `9` as well, it only returns the last value executed in the loop.

 # code_along
 - For this code along, we will be using method arguments, loops, and conditional blocks, so get ready!